 Feeling adventurous?
 Check out the South Carolina's BBQ Trail...
 BTW, Sumter has 5 locations on the map (but there are many more as you explore our community)!
 Or take a drive around the state to discover their Satisfy Your Thirst Trail -- from moonshine and craft beer to sweet tea, discover the history, craftsmanship and unique stories behind South Carolina’s most iconic drinks.

 - Pack’s Landing on Lake Marion, offers a public access boat ramp and parking, with prized catfish and bass fishing excursions available throughout the year.

 - Poinsett State Park offers pedal boats, canoeing, kayaking, swimming and more!

 - Sparkleberry Swamp is known for its beauty, tranquility, and abundant wildlife.
 It's an avid kayaker's dream location and is the host location of an annual duck run and boating party each spring.

-- Find you inner child and run through anyone of our five Spray Parks.
+- Find your inner child and run through any one of our five Spray Parks for free: